MCP tools

 Common aliases work in filters without needing the schema:

-Person fields auto-generate aliases by stripping the _id or _account_id suffix (e.g., keeper_id can be referenced as keeper).
+Person fields auto-generate aliases by stripping the `_id` or `_account_id` suffix.

-The create_record and update_record tools accept field values in natural language.
-The server automatically resolves friendly names to the values the platform expects:
+The `create_record` and `update_record` tools accept field values in natural language.
+The server resolves friendly names to internal values:

 After a write operation, the server returns a confirmation summary and a full URL to the created or updated record.